Concussions

 RECOGNITION

-As well, concussions do not necessarily occur because of a massive impact or a direct blow to the head.
+This is particularly important because many teams will not have access to on-site licensed healthcare professionals, symptoms and signs can have a delayed onset, and concussions do not necessarily occur because of a massive impact or a direct below to the head.

 Observing Symptoms/Signs of Concussion